Fee-Free Open Mortgages

 Applicable fee for full prepayment:

-- For variable interest loan agreements, or variable interest tranches of any other loan: 0.25% of the mortgage balance repaid early (full prepayment) during the first three years of the loan term.
-However, this fee will not be charged if the early repayment (full) is made between the deed execution date and 31 December 2023.
-After that date, you must pay Openbank the percentage indicated here, if applicable, and in accordance with the terms and conditions of your mortgage loan deed. - For fixed interest loan agreements or fixed interest tranches of any other loan: 2% of the mortgage balance repaid early (full prepayment) during the first 10 years of the loan term.
-1.5% when the full prepayment is made from the 11th year onwards.
-The fee for full prepayment will not exceed financial loss.
+• In variable interest-rate loan agreements, or in variable tranches of any other loan: 0.25% of the principal repaid early, when it is a full prepayment made during the first three years of the mortgage term.
+However, this fee will not be charged if the early repayment (full) is made between the deed execution date and 31 December 2024.
+After that date, you must pay Openbank the percentage indicated here, if applicable, and in accordance with the terms and conditions of your mortgage loan deed.

 How does the Euribor affect my mortgage payment?